treasure-data/td-js-sdk/README.md

 Certain values cannot be obtained from the browser.
 For these values, we send matching keys and values, and the server replaces the values upon receipt.
 For examples: `{"td_ip": "td_ip"}` is sent by the browser, and the server will update it to something like `{"td_ip": "1.2.3.4"}`

 All server values except `td_ip` are found by parsing the user-agent string.
 This is done server-side to ensure that it can be kept up to date.

+<nowiki>*</nowiki> This is a personally identifiable column, and will be affected by whether or not the user is in Signed or Anonymous Mode.

 ## Default values